When you purchase through links on our site, we may earn a commission. Here’s how it works.

 In 2021, 5.7 million reports were filed with the FTC about identity theft.
 That’s equivalent to the entire state of Colorado having their identities stolen.
 And that’s only complaints, aka, people who decided to contact the FTC about identity theft issues.

-Can you imagine what the number of people is per year who have their identities stolen?
+Can you imagine the number of people per year who have their identities stolen?
 Companies can guess all they want on this number, but the reality is that we can’t truly determine how many victims there were because many people don’t realize their identity has been stolen until years later.

 What is identity theft?
 As defined by Merriam-Webster, identity theft is the illegal use of someone’s personal information (such as a Social Security number), especially in order to obtain money or credit.

 11 Nightmare Identity Theft Cases

-We asked our community for identity theft case examples, and unfortunately, we got plenty of horrifying stories in return.
+We asked our community for identity theft case examples.
+Unfortunately, we got plenty of horrifying stories in return.
 Below are some recent identity theft stories from real people.

 “My first experience with stolen identity happened when my parents told me to get a credit card.
 Because I thought they needed financial help sometimes, I told them they could use it in emergencies.
 I hardly used it because I was terrified of debt.
 Then, years later, my sister suggested I look at the balance just to make sure everything was okay.
 It turned out my mom & my dad wracked up almost $14K in best under my name.
 I had no idea.
 When I approached them, they said I told them they could use it.
 While I did tell them they could use it in emergencies, I did not consider their every day and revolving expenses as emergencies.
 They were horrible with money and now I know much better.”– Jen T., Dallas, TX